samascher/project1/README.md

 	The user will receive 1 point for every meatball caught and loose 1 point for every rock caught.
 Whatever user is able to catch the most amount of points in a single round (60 seconds), will have their score saved and be the new high score winner.

 Reflections
+	Originally, I wanted to make my game so that the user has to catch the object in another object (like a bun).
+My wireframe reflects this original idea.
+Once I began writing the code, and getting the basic functionality of the JS up and running, I realized how much I just liked to "click" the objects falling.
+After a click - they would disappear and it was seriously satisfying - like popping bubble wrap.

+	For 2.0 - i'd like to get the highscore feature done and implemented.
+I'd also like to expand the number of obnects falling from the top of the field.